 Denying a Request

-To refuse a request an employer needs to have grounds for, ‘reasonable refusal’.
-Below we have given some examples of situations where this may be applicable:
+To refuse a request, an employer needs to have grounds for ‘reasonable refusal.’
+Below, we have given some examples of situations where this may be applicable:

-- It is not safe or possible to have the employee’s role undertaken within a working from home environment.
+- It is not safe or possible to have the employee’s role undertaken within a working-from-home environment.

-If you are finding it difficult to respond to an employee request, Assurance HR Management can equip you with the correct documentation and knowledge, do it with you by talking you through the associated process, or do it for you by addressing employee requests on your behalf and assessing how ‘reasonable’ the request is in consideration of working from home provisions, the ability to split hours, rosters, costing etc. Call us today on 1800 577 515 to discuss how we can best support you.
+If you are finding it difficult to respond to an employee request, Assurance HR Management can equip you with the correct documentation and knowledge, do it with you by talking you through the associated process, or do it for you by addressing employee requests on your behalf and assessing how ‘reasonable’ the request is in consideration of working from home provisions, the ability to split hours, rosters, costing, etc. Call us today at 1800 577 515 to discuss how we can best support you.